 All ground floor.
 One bedroom 1 x king-size double bed.
 Bathroom with bath, separate shower, basin and WC.
 Open plan living space with kitchen, dining area and sitting area with woodburning stove.

-Central heating with wood burning stove and underfloor heating in bathroom.
+Central heating with wood burning stove.
 Electric oven, grill and hob, microwave, fridge, washing machine, dishwasher, TV with Full Sky package, DVD, Ipod dock, WiFi.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available on request.
 Off road parking for one car.
 Lawned garden with summer house, furniture and barbecue.
 Two dogs welcome at £10 each.
 Sorry, no smoking.
 Shop 2 miles.
 Pub 1 mile.

 About the location